wanglimin/MRCNN-Scene-Recognition/README.md

-    Knowledge Guided Disambiguation for Large-Scale Scene Classification with Multi-Resolution CNNs Limin Wang, Sheng Guo, Weilin Huang, Yuanjun Xiong, and Yu Qiao in arXiv:1610.01119, 2016
+    Knowledge Guided Disambiguation for Large-Scale Scene Classification with Multi-Resolution CNNs Limin Wang, Sheng Guo, Weilin Huang, Yuanjun Xiong, and Yu Qiao in IEEE Transactions on Image Processing, 2017

 ### Updates
+- February 21st, 2017
+  * Release the code and models
 - January 3rd, 2017
-  * Release the models on the Places365 dataset and test code.
+  * Initialize the repo

 ### Overview
 We have made two efforts to exploit CNNs for large-scale scene recognition: